-they are attracted to a magnet, and identify some magnetic materials.
 Describe magnets as having two poles.
-Predict whether two magnets will attract or repel each other, depending on which way poles are facing. blocked by an opaque object.
-Find patterns in the way that the size of shadows change.
-Explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.
-4 Electricity Identify common appliances that run on electricity.
-Construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers.
-Identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery.
-Recognise that a switch opens and closes a circuit and associate this with whether or not a lamp lights in a simple series circuit.
+Predict whether two magnets will attract or repel each other, depending on which way poles are facing.
+Find patterns in the way that the size of shadows change. pollination, seed formation and seed dispersal.
+Electricity Identify common appliances that run on electricity.
+Construct a simple serie electrical circuit, identifying and naming in basic parts, including cells, wires, bulbs, switches and buzzers.
+Identify whether or not lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loc with a battery.
+Recognise that a switch opens and closes a circu and associate this with whether or not a lamp lights in a simple series circuit.
 Recognise some common conductors and insulators, and associate metals with being good conductors.
-Changing States Compare and group materials together, according to whether they are solids, liquids or gases.
 Observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius (°C).
-Identify the part played by evaporation and condensation in the water cycle and associate the rate of evaporation with temperature.
+Identify the part played by evaporation and p condensation in the water cycle and associate the rate of evaporation with temperature.
 The Digestive System Describe the simple functions of the basic parts of the digestive system in humans.
 Identify the different types of teeth in humans and their simple functions.
 Sound Identify how sounds are made, associating some of them with something vibrating.
 Recognise that vibrations from sounds travel through a medium to the ear.
 Find patterns between the pitch of a sound and features of the object that produced it.
 Find patterns between the volume of a sound and the strength of the vibrations that produced it.
 Recognise that sounds get fainter as the distance from the sound source increases.
 Living Things (food chains) Explore and use classification keys to help group, identify and name a variety of living things in their local and wider environment.
 Construct and interpret a variety of food chains, identifying producers, predators and prey.
 Habitats Recognise that living things can be grouped in a variety of ways.
 Recognise that environments can change and that this can sometimes pose dangers to living things.